Cow art

 Realized in a week during "Au Bonheur des Mômes"

-"The Comic Cows" is a mural painting created in 2000, by the French artist Hervé Rey
+"The History of Cow Art" is a mural painting created in 2007 by the Melting Paint collective.